Makio64/Template-Modules/README.md

 # [Template-Modules by Makio64](https://github.com/Makio64/Template-Modules)

-This template is a boilerplate using gulp with coffee/stylus/jade to create modern one-page app witch load modules asynchronimously.
+This template is a boilerplate for frontend dev using gulp with coffee/stylus/jade to create modern one-page app witch load modules asynchronimously.
 Each modules is optimized and the common parts (chunks) are load only one time, thanks to webpack.
 If you are looking for a more simple architecture but using gulp & coffee/stylus/jade, you can check my template [here](https://github.com/Makio64/Template).

 ### Getting started